-D.5.4.2 REST
+D.5.5.2 REST

 This template configures the appearance of customer data when accessed using the REST API.
-In the standard configuration, no customer data are displayed in the CM portal, CM.Track, which is based on the REST API.
+In the standard configuration, no customer data are displayed in the CM portal, CM/Track, which is based on the REST API.
 This template is only used when you address the REST API directly, e.g., for programming CM interfaces.
 The following example shows a REST client request for customer data and the resulting answer of the CM server via REST API.
 The value within the tag in the XML output is the customer information, formatted using the REST template.
-In this example, the company name ("ConSoI") and the company number ("4711") are part of the template.
+In this example, the company name ("Spaceoddity") and the company number ("42") are part of the template.

-''' ${ResellerCompany.getFieldValue("ResellerCompanyData","company_name")!} ${ResellerCompany.getFieldValue("ResellerCompanyData","company_number")!} '''
+''' ${ResellerCompany.getFieldValue("ResellerCompanyData", "company name")!} ${ResellerCompany.getFieldValue("ResellerCompanyData","company_number")!} '''

-Code example 28: Example REST template
+Code example 35: Example REST template

-Figure 256: REST API - Request for all units
+Figure 292: REST API - Request for all units (only part of the list is shown in the figure)

-Figure 257: REST API - Request for one unit by ID
+Figure 293: REST API - Request for one unit (ID 125) as XML output

-Starting with CM version 6.10.3, the ConSol CM REST API can handle various request parameters concerning objects from CM.Resource Pool.
-If you want to work with those objects via REST, make sure the REST template or at least a Default template is defined for each Resource Type!
+Starting with CM version 6.10.3, the ConSol CM REST API can handle various request parameters concerning objects from CM/Resource Pool.
+If you want to work with those objects via REST, make sure the REST template or at least a Default template is defined for each resource type!

-Remember: CM.Track also uses the REST API and thus needs the REST (or at least Default) templates!
+Remember: CM/Track also uses the REST API and thus needs the REST templates!

-D.5.4.3 Dragged
+D.5.5.3 Drag-and-drop